 Emergencies may necessitate changes or alterations to any posted schedules.
 All facilities have security surveys conducted of them.
-Administrators along with individuals from Campus Safety, Risk Management and other concerned areas review these results and recommend or implement improvements.
+Administrators, along with individuals from Campus Security, Risk Management, and other concerned areas review these results and recommend or implement improvements.
 These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
-Additionally, during the academic year, the College Safety Committee meets monthly to discuss issues of pressing concern.
+Additionally, during the academic year, the safety committee meets regularly to discuss issues of pressing concern.

-WMCC & Local Law Enforcement
+WMCC and Local Law Enforcement

-WMCC administration and facilities staff maintain a working relationship with the City of Berlin, Town of Littleton, and Town of Conway police departments, fire departments, as well as county sheriff's departments.
-A Memorandum of Understanding exists between WMCC and the City of Berlin, the Town of Littleton, and Town of Conway police departments, respectively, and describes the working relationship between the College and local law enforcement.
-Berlin, Littleton and Conway police departments provide WMCC with crime statistics in support of the Campus Security Report.
+WMCC administration, security, and facilities staff maintain a working relationship with the City of Berlin and Towns of Littleton and Conway police and fire departments, as well as the county sheriff departments.
+Memorandums of Understanding exist between WMCC and the Berlin, Littleton, and Conway police departments, and describe the working relationship between the college and local law enforcement.
+Berlin, Littleton, and Conway police departments provide WMCC with crime statistics in support of the Annual Security Report.